All Episodes

 They put their aspirations for the next job first.

-You know, all of a sudden, you know, they look at it as we're there for them.
+Instead of truly remembering what it is to be a servant of the American people, you know, all of a sudden, you know, they look at it as we're there for them.

 They're no longer there for us.

-You're an amazing woman You really are an amazing woman to be able to be that strong and and that thoughtful in light of what has happened to you and your family and how your family was betrayed by your government.
+You really are an amazing woman to be able to be that strong and that thoughtful in light of what has happened to you and your family and how your family was betrayed by your government.

-You know, we have to these are very special men and women who serve our country and I think that we honor them by living the life that they fought for.
+And I think that we honor them by living the life that they fought for.

-So for me, my priority really is you know reaching out to Americans, spreading the word of the type of men and women these people are that serve our country and to really honor Ty by being you know a good mother to him.
+So for me, my priority really is, you know, reaching out to Americans, spreading the word of the type of men and women these people are that serve our country and to really honor Ty by being a good mother to him and to be able to raise him in the way that I know that Ty would be proud.

-You know, principle, having courage and remembering that the world again is bigger than you.
+You know, principle, having courage, and remembering that the world, again, is bigger than you.

-You have to protect those around you and uh it's that simple.
+You have to protect those around you.

 Where does this put your mind?